 3. It can also cause cardiovascular problems.

 Yes, you can!
-It is actually really good to drink it on an empty stomach if you are having acidity.
+Drinking it on an empty stomach is good if you have acidity.
 It helps to soothe it down and will make you feel better.

-You can serve watermelon juice for breakfast or serve it as a refreshing snack on a hot day in the summer.
+You can serve this delicious watermelon juice for breakfast or serve it as a refreshing snack on a hot day in the summer.

-Make sure to serve it chilled though.
-To make sure the juice is chilled as soon as I make it, I refrigerate the watermelon for a few hours before juicing.
-If you have forgotten to do that, you can either refrigerate the ready juice for some time or add a few ice cubes to it.
+Make sure to serve it chilled, though.
+To ensure the juice is chilled as soon as I make it, I refrigerate the watermelon for a few hours before juicing.
+If you have forgotten, refrigerate the ready juice or add a few ice cubes.

-You can also freeze it in popsicle molds and make it fun for the kids.
+You can freeze it in popsicle molds and make it fun for the kids.

 It can also be used as a flavorful and colorful surprise in sparkling water or tonic water.

-I will always recommend you to make it fresh because it’s very easy and hardly takes any time.
-But if you do have leftovers, you can store them in an airtight container for about 2 days in the fridge.
+I recommend making it fresh because it’s easy and hardly takes any time.
+But if you have leftovers, you can store them in an airtight container for about 2 days in the fridge.

-You can also freeze it in a freezer-safe container or a ziplock freezer bag for about a month.
+You can freeze it in a freezer-safe container or a ziplock freezer bag for up to a month.
 Thaw and serve.

 You Might Also Like